ponty96/ex_weathers/README.md

 # ex_weathers
-Playing around with http://openweathermap.org/ in Elxiir as a command line tool
+Playing around with http://openweathermap.org/ in Elxiir as a command line tool.

+In an effort to practice what have learnt so for with [Elixir](http://elixir-lang.org/), this is ex_weathers a command line tool implementing some parts of http://openweathermap.org/ web Api.

+I wish to implement most of their Api and play more with Elixir but for now, its been #COOL playing [Elixir](http://elixir-lang.org/)

 ### Usage